Lost-Outpost/sovngarde/GAMEPLAY.md

 #### Recommended Level: All

-- [Blackreach Railroad](https://www.nexusmods.com/skyrimspecialedition/mods/435) - Reactivate and restore your very own dwemer railroad, with new characters, items, and a fully voiced quest to do so.

-  > :video_game: To begin the quest to reactivate the train itself, head to Silent City, down in Blackreach, keep an eye out for a certain lift.
-You'll know it when you see it.
-It's got a train on it.

 - [Depths of Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/26913) - Overhauls the underwater environment and adds content to the Sea of Ghosts

   > :video_game: To begin, swim in the Sea of Ghosts